 “They could use the alias ‘Polly-O string cheese’ for all I care,” said a food services supervisor at the Central Intelligence Agency, asking that his identity remain unpublished for security reasons.
 “But giving any name at all was making people — you know, the undercover agents — feel very uncomfortable.
 It just didn’t work for this location.”

 This purveyor of skinny lattes and double cappuccinos is deep inside the agency’s forested Langley, Va., compound.

 Welcome to the “Stealthy Starbucks,” as a few officers affectionately call it.

 Buck Sexton likes to brag about working for the CIA.
 His act on Glenn Beck’s network is to be the national security guy.
-One look at him says he was never a field agent.
-Unless we go to war with the Boy Scouts, a guy like Sexton is not needed in an under cover role.
-Red Eye has another fake spy on named Mike Baker.
+Obviously, he was never a field agent.
+Unless we go to war with the Scouts, a guy like Sexton is not needed in an undercover role.
+Fox has another fake spy on named Mike Baker.
 He actually did field work, but it was drug cases and that’s more like police work than espionage.
 He pretends to have been a government hit man on TV.
-Both are entertaining, but the tough guys stuff is a little silly.